Wangscape/Wangscape/doc/algorithm.md

 The extra tiles will have different borders (except for the single-terrain tiles), and can be used to add variety to output displays.

-Make sure your hypergraph, where appropriate.
+Make sure your hypergraph is connected, where appropriate.
 If your hypergraph is (for instance) `[["a","b"],["c","d"]]`, then it will be impossible for terrains `a` and `b` to be on the same map as terrains `c` and `d`.